patrickcusack/HDRStaticMetadata/README.md

 There are a couple of areas where the code warrants review for further optimization.
 Currently, each pixel is iterated over in a single "for-loop".
 I have not optimized this with gcc nor have I explored SIMD calculations to see if that could speed up the process.

+Example usage:

+./hdrgenerator ./SourceFolder/ -r FULL -c 2020 -y 263 -d 1634 -m /path/to/files/tocheck

+the -r flag specifies FULL range the -c flag specifies the color space the -y flag is the begininning of the content material the -d flag is the length in pixels of the content material the -m flag is the path to a text file that specifies the files that must be checked (at present only the last path component is verified, not the complete path)